 How to Pick the Best Pumpkin for Cooking

 When fall finally hits the South, you can find us in the kitchen enjoying savory and sweet dishes full of seasonal spices and fresh produce.
 One thing we absolutely love to cook with in the fall is fresh pumpkin.
-This gourd can be used in an abundance of sweet treats: Pumpkin-Chocolate Chip Cookies, Pumpkin-Spice Bundt Cake, and Pumpkin-Lemon Cream Cheese Chess Pie.
-Pumpkin is also perfect for delicious, savory dishes: Pumpkin-and-Winter Squash Gratin, Slow-Cooker Chicken Stew with Pumpkin and Wild Rice, and Pumpkin Beer-Cheese Soup.
+This gourd can be used in an abundance of sweet treats: Pumpkin-Chocolate Chip Cookies, Pumpkin-Spice Bundt Cake, and Pumpkin-Pecan Cheesecake.
+Pumpkin is also perfect for delicious, savory dishes: Pumpkin-and-Winter Squash Gratin and Peanut-Pumpkin Stew with Hominy.
 If you've never used fresh pumpkin before, you might be a little confused about where to start.
 Here are 5 easy steps to follow for picking out the best pumpkin and making sure it stays fresh.

 1. Choose the Right Kind